 You don’t tell people that you are travelling to a different country to attend a Justin Bieber concert.
 Since Bieber is pop music’s hated enfant terrible and a tabloid darling, a “serious” journalist like me would not normally want to be seen dead at one of his concerts.
 When I did break the news to my friends, one of them questioned my sanity and threatened to ‘unfriend’ me on Facebook.
 Why does he piss people off so much, I wondered?
 He isn’t the worst singer in world history, certainly, so is it because someone not-that-good is getting to live the good life?
 Is it a collective sense of ‘You don’t deserve what you’ve got, boy’?

-Justin Bieber performed at the Calvin Klein Jeans music party in Hong Kong recently.
+Justin Bieber was performing at Hong Kong.
 I had started tweeting about the event days previous to it, and in no time I got 80 direct messages from a bunch of fans who were “ready to do and give me anything” if I would take them along for the invite-only concert.
 This was my first hands-on experience with Bieber’s fandom, and while you might hear about how popular he is, you realise the mania only when you get sucked into it.
 A certain fan has been travelling to each of his concert venues for a year now, trying to meet him and give him a pendant filled with her blood.
 She was in Toronto earlier that week, staking out his family house.

 This persistent woman then stalked me on Facebook, promising some un-Christian behaviour if I could “sneak her in”.
 By the time I boarded the flight for Hong Kong, I had 346 direct messages on Twitter, my tweets had been RTed 250 times, I had 50 messages on Facebook and about 25 posts on my wall.
 My phone was really pissed off with this extra barrage of app activity, and chose to die.